TelpeNight/oathctx/README.md

 )

 // use bundle to create a client. methods' context will be passed to oauth2, so overall call will respect timeouts
 ```

-## Thread safety notes

----

-By default `ctxref.ContextReference` is not thread safe and is guarded by `ReuseTokenSource`.
-If you need thread safe version - consider making a pull request.
-But keep in mind, that synchronisation should respect ctx's timeouts.
-See `ReuseTokenSource` for a reference.
-Trivial Mutex implementations won't be accepted.

-After calling `ctx.Use(other)` ctx becomes a "perfect forwarder" to other context.
-At the moment of calling to `ctx.Unuse()` ctx should not be accessed by any concurrent goroutine.
-So, underling implementation should not retain context by any means other than storing it inside `oauth2.TokenSource`.
-Concurrent access to ctx while calling to `Use` or `Unuse` may cause serious problem!

-It seems that all supported modules are safe-for-use in this manner.
-All them use `golang.org/x/oauth2/internal.RetrieveToken`.
-Which does `ContextClient(ctx).Do(req.WithContext(ctx))`.
-I don't expect any issues with std library after all calls return.
-You may want to check custom `ContextClient` if you, your platform or tools use one.

-But if you'll encounter ctxref leaking - please fire an issue.